 Kayak Supplier Contact: Hoodoo Adventures, Events Coordinator, Ph: 1 250 492 3888 or email firstname.lastname@example.org.

 The commitment for a swim escort is at least the time required for the athlete to complete the 10 KM swim (2 1/2 to 6 hours).
 We also have a swim safety video on the website which you are encouraged to watch.
 In addition you will also receive a copy of the official Swim Manual which should be read prior to the event.

 It is highly encouraged that you meet your athlete and discuss race/swim strategy as it pertains to feeding, hydration, and leading /direction control of the athlete while in the water prior to the start.
 You will also need to review the Schedule of Events as it pertains to the morning of the Swim start.

 Some athletes may also want to schedule a practice session with you.
 This will be communicated to you by our supplier if required or you may arrange with your athlete if you have your own craft available.

 With the growth in popularity of the event we are in need of volunteers in all capacities from set-up and take-down, equipment transportation, direction control & course communication, life guarding, and motorcycle escort.
 Volunteers can help from a few hours to all three days depending on your time and interest.
 Some positions require that the volunteer travel with the event in which case we include them in the meals and accommodations required as part of the event.

-All volunteers are supplied with a souvenir race shirt and are included in our Finish Line Party at the end of Day 3 so they can enjoy the final finish of the athletes and take part in the celebrations.
+All volunteers are supplied with a souvenir race shirt, lunch where required and our Finish Line Party at the end of Day 3 so they can enjoy the final finish of the athletes and take part in the celebrations.

 Crew and Volunteer information is available in more detail by contacting Steve Brown at 250-809-1798 or e-mailing email@example.com.